mat3rial/silver-guide-argent/en/_posts/2020-05-27-4-5-presentation-to-the-financial-statements.md

 2\.
 The kind and amount of contributed goods and services recorded in the financial statements.

-The contribution received in the form of goods and services must be evaluated at fair value at the time of the donation.
+The contribution received in the form of goods and services must be evaluated at fair value at the **time of the donation**.

 NOTES DISCLOSING CONTRIBUTIONS RECEIVED IN THE FORM OF DONATED GOODS AND SERVICES OTHER THAN VOLUNTEER LABOUR